heinovski/plafosim/README.md

 ## Re-Playing a Simulation

-The simulation can write a trace file for every simulated vehicle (default `results_vehicle_traces.csv`).
+The simulation can write a trace file including the mobility details of every simulated vehicle (default `results_vehicle_traces.csv`).
-You can replay the simulation based on the trace file by using a corresponding binary:
+You can replay the simulation in the GUI (see above) based on the trace file by using the corresponding binary:

 ```plafosim-replay results_vehicle_traces.csv```